themistocleous/Emacs_Themes/Readme.md

-# Using this Theme:
+# Haris Theme
-Add    a    local    directory    to    custome-theme-load-path,    (add-to-list 'custom-theme-load-path   "~/home/$USER/drop/the/theme/to")    copy   the   file haris-theme.el into  the directory.
-Then  select the them using  M-x load-theme, then choose  haris.
+* To use this theme add    a    local    directory    to    custome-theme-load-path,

+(add-to-list 'custom-theme-load-path   "~/home/$USER/drop/the/theme/to")

+* Copy   the   file haris-theme.el into  the directory and from your Emacs select the theme M-x load-theme, and  haris.

-Alternatively,  you may  add (load-theme  'haris t)  in your .emacs.
+* Alternatively,  you may  add (load-theme  'haris t)  in your .emacs.

 ![screenshot](https://github.com/themistocleous/Haris_Theme/blob/master/ScreenShot.png?raw=true)